hitoshi-watase/sercrod/docs/reference/directives/attribute-href.md

 #### Best practices

 - Use on link and resource elements
   Use :href primarily on elements where href is meaningful, such as a, area, and link.
-Nablla does not prevent using it on other elements, but it is rarely useful there.
+Sercrod does not prevent using it on other elements, but it is rarely useful there.

 - Keep expressions simple
   Prefer expressions like url, item.url, or base + path segments over very long inline logic.